chninja/javascript-shopping-cart/README.md

 # javascript-shopping-cart
 Course requirement for COMP260 Web-Development course at Athabasca University.

+Only works in some browser buggy in others.

 To be improved on:
 - Layout design (not finished)
 - Cart only appear when an item added and disappears when cart is empty